-The humble cauliflower is a powerhouse in the kitchen - delicious, and so versatile.
+The humble cauliflower is a powerhouse in the kitchen - delicious and so versatile.
 It can stand up to a huge variety of flavors and preparations.
-We love it spiced, roasted, air-fryer, riced, mashed, and as a pizza crust.
+We love it spiced, roasted, air-fried, riced, mashed, and as a pizza crust.
 But one of the simplest and tastiest ways to enjoy cauliflower is PICKLED.
 Quick pickled cauliflower is bright and briny, juicy, perfectly spiced, and has the most awesome tender-crunchy bite.
 It is a MUST try.

 Want to Save This Recipe?